Child Safe Standards

 5. People working with children are suitable and supported

-6. Processes to respond to complaints of child sexual abuse are child focused
+6. Processes to respond to complaints of child abuse are child focused

 7. Staff are equipped with the knowledge, skills and awareness to keep children safe through continual education and training

 - Relevant staff and volunteers receive training on the nature and indicators of child maltreatment, particularly organisational child abuse

 - Staff and volunteers receive training on the organisation’s child safe practices and child protection

 - Relevant staff and volunteers are supported to develop practical skills in protecting children and responding to disclosures

 8. Physical and online environments minimise the opportunity for abuse to occur